-Amid fierce and seemingly irreconcilable disagreements in politics today, the maxim of democratic superiority is continuous throughout.
-The invocation of “democracy” is the great equalizer — all political factions claim to be working to its benefit.
-Democracy signals and confers legitimacy.
-This sudden praise and embrace of democracy is nevertheless a fairly new phenomenon.
-Throughout the history of political philosophy, democracy was regarded among the worst political regimes.
-It was smeared especially for its tendency to descend into the brute imposition of force by one “partiality,” as Aristotle put it, over another, or an outright rejection of rule altogether, and driven above all by the resentment of the disaffected against their moral superiors.
-Today, those who stand against the rise of populist nationalism in America and across the world regularly invoke the specter of democracy as itself being under assault by heedless authoritarians.
+Amid fierce and seemingly irreconcilable disagreements in politics today, the maxim of liberal democracy as the sole legitimate form of rule is continuous throughout.
+Democracy is viewed through a teleological lens as the ultimate end-station of human political evolution.
+Whatever our disagreements, almost everyone converges in their belief in the necessity of protecting the sanctity of democracy worldwide.
+Nevertheless, this sudden praise and embrace of democracy is a fairly new phenomenon.
+In fact, throughout the history of political philosophy, democracy was regarded as among the worst and most undesirable forms of political organization.
+For the Greeks, in particular, democracy was not to be seen through a teleological framework as a natural good in itself.
+Democracy was instead to be instrumentalized, compared, and weighed, as such, against other regime types and was smeared especially for its tendency to descend into the brute imposition of force by one “partiality,” as Aristotle put it, over another, or an outright rejection of rule altogether, and driven above all by the resentment of the disaffected against their moral superiors.
+Today, those who stand against the rise of populist nationalism in America and across the world regularly invoke the specter of democracy as itself being under assault by illiberal authoritarians.
 But this advocacy at times runs against the will of a legitimate democratic process — opposition to the Brexit referendum and the Presidency of Donald Trump in the name of “democracy” are two clear examples.
 In effect, democracy is used in keeping with electoral results or against electoral results as a defense of an implicit assumption of what constitutes democracy.

 A representative exemplar of this new individualism is English philosopher and early-modern liberal John Stuart Mill.
-In the exposition of his seminal work On Liberty, Mill discusses government oppression, which he deems an axiomatic evil that society requires to be on its guard.
+In the opening of his seminal work On Liberty, Mill discusses government tyranny, which he deems an axiomatic evil but one nevertheless that modern constitutionalism had made obsolete.
 He then claims that the weight of public opinion — expressed through custom — is analogous to such tyranny and possibly even more disconcerting because it could one day be inscribed into coercive law in a democratic society and that the state must act accordingly.
 Informal mechanisms of social pressure and expectation could, in mass democratic societies, be all-controlling.
 He writes, “Society can and does execute its own mandates…. it practises a social tyranny more formidable than many kinds of political oppression, since, though not usually upheld by such extreme penalties, it leaves fewer means of escape, penetrating much more deeply into the details of life, and enslaving the soul itself.
 Protection, therefore, against the tyranny of the magistrate is not enough: there needs protection also against the tyranny of the prevailing opinion and feeling; against the tendency of society to impose, by other means than civil penalties, its own ideas and practices as rules of conduct on those who dissent from them; to fetter the development, and, if possible, prevent the formation, of any individuality not in harmony with its ways, and compels all characters to fashion themselves upon the model of its own.”
 Here, Mill shifts the needle in regards to the role of government.
-In the classical liberal tradition, the state was rendered merely an impartial political body with the principal duty to protect negative freedoms — the state, along Millian lines, is used alternatively to forcefully disrupt the obtrusive vestiges of culture — what he witheringly calls the “despotism of custom.”
+In the classical liberal tradition, the state was rendered merely an impartial political body with the principal duty to protect negative freedoms — the state, along Millian lines, is used alternatively to forcefully disrupt the obtrusive vestiges of culture, what he witheringly calls the “despotism of custom.”
 The state would actively protect the expression of individuality from the stultifying conformity of social pressure, which was an enemy far worse than government tyranny because it was so pervasive, unreflective, and hard to pinpoint.
-Mill justifies a concentration of power in the direction of forcing its constituents to be free and indifferent.
+Mill justifies a concentration of power in the direction of forcing people to be free and indifferent.
 He thought that custom must be overruled, so the few who seek to live according to personal choices in the absence of social norms and decencies are at greatest liberty to do so.

-Above all, Mill sought to expand the sphere for the expression of individuality.
+Above all, Mill sought to expand a sphere for the expression of individuality.
 Protecting this sphere, in turn, Mill believed, would spur great transformation, innovation, and ingenuity — what he called “experiments in living.”
-Conversely, the “despotism of custom” would thwart the more innovative, experimental, and exploratory kinds of lives that would be lived especially by a minority of citizens.
+Conversely, the “despotism of custom” would thwart the more innovative, experimental, and exploratory kinds of lives that would be lived especially by a minority of elites.
 For this reason, Mill argued that a society premised on “experiments in living” must be dominated by the best over the ordinary.
-The modern democratic age would require that those who are most enlightened are at the helm.
-This would be achieved particularly through the inegalitarian distribution of voting rights, where those with higher educational attainment would be given more votes.
-In his work Considerations on Representative Government, Mill outlines a plural voting system by which a select few — evaluated on harsh criterion — would be afforded weighted votes.
-This end is still achieved today through more unobtrusive and subtle means — the manipulation of public opinion by cultural elites through their monopoly on media, education, journalism, and the administration of privatized political propaganda to ensure the people vote, think, and act in lockstep.
+Indeed, Mill was forthright in his belief that such a society would be especially beneficial for the most educated, the most creative, the most innovative, and the most adventurous.
+By unleashing extraordinary individuals from the rule of custom, he believed, we could transform the whole of society.
+Hence the modern democratic age would require that those who are most enlightened are at the helm.
+For Mill, this would be achieved by the inegalitarian distribution of voting rights, where those with higher educational attainment would be given more votes.
+In his work Considerations on Representative Government, Mill outlines a plural voting system by which a select few — evaluated on strict criteria — would be afforded weighted votes.
+This end is still achieved today through more unobtrusive and subtle means — namely, the manipulation of public opinion by cultural elites through their monopoly on media, education, journalism, and the administration of both public and privatized political propaganda to ensure the people vote, think, and act in lockstep.